starvagrant/toh/toh.markdown/blackjack_therapy.md

 "How did you find me?"
 Creed asked.

 "GPS tracking dot on your vehicle.
-I couldn't be expected to lose track of a promising source while I went gallavanting to a week's worth of blackjack in Vegas.
+I couldn't be expected to lose track of a promising source while I went gallivanting to a week's worth of blackjack in Vegas.
 I am impressed you had the daring to follow up on such a flimsy lead, I might have.
 Now, knowing when you should follow up on a flimsy lead separates the good from the best."

 "Why'd you just disappear to this, this vacation?"
 Creed asked.